hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-In conclusion, let’s work together to make rtLite (Tf-Micro) and TensorflowJS function seamlessly in the browser.
+In conclusion, let’s work together to make Tf-Micro and TensorflowJS function seamlessly in the browser.
 With the strength of the community, interest by Google, the future of machine learning at the edge is bright and full of possibilities making it accessible and practical for a wide range of people and applications.
 While there are challenges, the benefits of local execution, data security, Javascript simpicity and offline capability make it a compelling endeavor.